MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/frame-server-custom-media-source.md

 The AV Stream model is the standard camera driver model using an AV Stream miniport driver (kernel mode driver).
 Typically AV Stream drivers fall into two main categories: MIPI based drivers and USB Video Class drivers.

-For Custom Media Source option, the driver model may be completely custom (i.e., proprietary) or may be based on a non-traditional camera source (such as file, or network sources).
+For the Custom Media Source option, the driver model may be completely custom (proprietary) or may be based on a non-traditional camera source (such as file, or network sources).

 ### AV Stream Driver